samp5/ha141/README.md

 Batch size has little effect on runtime per stimulus, except for small batches with "normal" activation levels.

-The following graph shows runtimes for the MNIST data set for a network of ~8000 neurons where total activation for the network for each stimulus ~20,000 activations.
+The following graph shows run-times for the MNIST data set for a network of ~8000 neurons where total activation for the network for each stimulus ~20,000 activations.

-The jump in runtime per stimulus around 15 stimuli is due to read write operations to a pipe beween parent and child processes.
+The jump in runtime per stimulus around 15 stimuli is due to read write operations to a pipe between parent and child processes.
 (For small batches the pipe capacity is smaller than the total amount of data passed).